cmungall/modal-in-owl/README.md

  * every british car drives on the left
  * everyone must obey the law
  * every heart pumps blood
+ * every mouse has a tail
+ * every aspirin treats a headache

 Every statement is false, as there exist numerous exceptions, with sometimes exceptions being in the majority.

-However, it seems there is some kind of relationship between the class on the left and the class on the right.
+However, it seems there is some kind of genuine, useful, queryable relationship between the class on the left and the class on the right.
 How do we capture this?

 One way to do this is to attach an operator to each sentence.
 Informally, we can draft a list of modal linguistic